Partnership for Peace Consortium of Defense Academies and Security Studies Institutes: Organization

-The PfPC is governed by a Senior Advisory Council (SAC), with high level government representatives from Austria, Canada, Germany, NATO International Staff, Poland, Sweden, Switzerland, United States.
+The PfPC is governed by a Senior Advisory Council (SAC), with high level government representatives from Austria, Bulgaria, Canada, Germany, NATO International Staff, Poland, Romania, Sweden, Switzerland, United States.
 SAC members can be permanent or rotational depending on the interests of the contributing state or organization.
-The most recent SAC additions are Poland and Sweden.
 The SAC meets annually to review the PfPC's activities, providing guidance to ensure activities match the PfPC's founding principles.

 The PfPC organizes its activities through Working Groups and Study Groups, which address relevant topics in international security and related fields.
 In total there are nine groups, each with a Chair, Co-Chair, and Technical Advisors, who contribute to the groups' activities voluntarily or otherwise.
 The Chairs and Co-Chairs comprise the PfPC's Consortium Steering Committee (CSC).
 The CSC meets annually to provide updates on their activities and to determine future activities, ensuring activities are aligned with SAC directions.

 Activity Groups

 Over 90 PfPC events per year across the US, Europe and Central Asia provide the activity groups with a forum for debate and exchange of ideas on contemporary security topics.
 Such forums are designed to identify and facilitate options for nonviolent resolution to international differences, and to further defense education transformation goals in recipient countries.
 The groups benefit from a multinational, multidisciplinary network of experts across defense, academia, industry, and civil society.